MagnetarRocket/haiku_styles-questionmark/README.md

 # Haiku-OS Themes

 ## Sources:
-As of currently, the origans for the source code is within the theme's source fiels, look in there.
+As of currently, the origins for the source code is within the theme's source files, look in there.

 ### Install of controlLook
 Copy the created binary into the path: `/boot/home/config/non-packaged/add-ons/control_look`.